code42/code42cli/docs/userguides/v2apis.md

 V1 file event APIs were marked deprecated in May 2022 and will be no longer be supported after May 2023.

-Use the `--use-v2-file-events` flag with the `code42 profile create` or `code42 profile update` commands to enable your code42 CLI profile to use the latest V2 file event data model.
+Use the `--use-v2-file-events True` option with the `code42 profile create` or `code42 profile update` commands to enable your code42 CLI profile to use the latest V2 file event data model.

 Use `code42 profile show` to check the status of this setting on your profile:
 ```bash